johnhenriksson/johnhenrikssonblog/content/blog/2025/block-youtube-shorts-on-network/index.md

 ![pihole screenshot](image.png)

+# Set up certificates and nginx proxy on Ubuntu

-First step done, now it's time to move on to the ngnix server, hosted on Ubuntu.
+First step done, now it's time to move on to the ngnix server, hosted on Ubuntu 22.04.

 We need SSL certificates as we will do a SSL proxy.
 I will generate a CA certificate and then sign the certificate needed for nginx, this as iPhones won't accept to import and trust a standalone self-signed certificate.